Five fast facts about urinary tract infections

 UTIs are more common in women than in men for two reasons.
 First, women’s urethras are shorter than men’s, with the female urethra measuring 1.5 - 2 inches, and the male urethra averaging 7-8 inches.
 Second, the distance from the anus to urethral opening is shorter in women than men.
 These two anatomical differences explain why women are more than three times more likely to get a bladder infection than their male counterparts.

-3. UTIs are Not Contagious
+3. UTIs are not contagious

 One of the most frequent questions patients ask when we’ve diagnosed them with a UTI is, “Can my partner get it, too?”
 The quick answer is: No. Here’s why.
 Urinary tract infections are caused by natural bacteria that lives in the colon, and colonizes the perineum (the skin between the anus and urethra).
 While UTIs commonly occur after intercourse because the bacteria on the perineum is pushed against the urethra and travels up into the bladder, UTIs are not considered sexually-transmitted infections, and they are not contagious.